-the capability of the enhanced network, National Grid will consider the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations (and reservations).
+i.e. within the capability of the enhanced network, National Grid will consider the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations (and reservations).
 Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities.

-47. Potential capacity substitutions shall be validated through network analysis.
+- 45. 47.
+Potential capacity substitutions shall be validated through network analysis.
 The objective shall be to avoid incremental increase in risk.
-Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced.

-- 48. The Exit Capacity Substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Exit Capacity.
+Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced. - 46.
+48. The Exit Capacity Substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Exit Capacity.
 Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
 This shall include existing commitments, including NTS Exit (Flat) Capacity, NTS Exit (Flexibility) Capacity and Assured Offtake Pressures (as defined in UNC), on the network.
 Substitutions shall not be accepted if this reduces National Grid's ability to deliver its existing commitments.
-These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures. - 49.
-The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid website at: http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Sta tement/Transmission-Planning-Code/. - 50.
-The analysis shall primarily be undertaken at high demand levels.
+These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures Transmission Planning Code. - 47.
+49. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid website at: http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Sta tement/Transmission-Planning-Code/. - 48.
+50. The analysis shall primarily be undertaken at high demand levels taking into account the gas security standard as detailed in the Transmission Planning Code.
 Ideally the flow at all NTS Exit Points should be set at the obligated level.
 However, this would be impracticable because to do so would result in total exit flow being much greater than previously experienced peak demand and available entry supplies.
-Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points, 2+23 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 51.
-Where the process outlined in paragraph 50 is inconsistent with the scenario being assessed, e.g: - at off-peak2224 demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of revenue drivers, and, where appropriate, off-peak load behaviour.
+Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points,/2 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 49.
+51. Where the process outlined in paragraph 5048 is inconsistent with the scenario being assessed, e.g. - at off-peak demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of revenue drivers, and, where appropriate, off-peak load behaviour.
 Any adjustment shall be consistent with the capacity objectives stated in paragraph 14.